Almost Naked party: Vacío

 Rapper Vacío (real name Nikolai Vasiliev), who came to the event with a sock on his genitals, received a sentence of 15 days in prison and a fine of 200,000 rubles and he also apologized on camera.
 He was found guilty of petty hooliganism and for propaganda of non-traditional sexual relations, which was for a video recording of male party participants licking the sock Vacio was wearing.

 A video was also posted online of the sock being quickly taken off Vacio's penis by another attendee at the party, and Vacio commented that while "...he regretted his first act, ...the second arrest was completely incomprehensible to him." as the sock was taken off by other people at the party who also posted a video of it online.

 Vasilyev commented the idea for the sock came from a friend of his who suggested it to him and that he did not imagine that there would be such a huge and resonant response from the public.

-At the end of his 15 day prison sentence, his detention was extended for another 10 days again due to petty hooliganism and he was also taken to the military conscription office and given a military summons for the 9th of January.
+At the end of his 15 day prison sentence, his detention was extended for another 10 days again due to petty hooliganism and he was also taken to the military conscription office and given a military summons for 9 January.
 At first it was not clear why Vacio was summoned to the military recruitment center as he was legally unfit to serve in the armed forces due to an unspecified medical condition and it was also commented that "...Vasilyev, 'doesn’t face the threat of serving in the army because he had allegedly failed the military-medical commission in his native Yekaterinburg for health reasons.'"